Crypto-Done-Right/CryptoDoneRight/_posts/2023-09-01-quantum-cryptography.md

 Passwords are another constant problem which is all the more problematic because many of our cryptographic keys are derived from or protected by passwords in one form or another.
 Doubling the size of symmetric keys will not solve the password problem.
 A post-quantum computing bad password will be just as insecure as a bad password is now.

 Despite advanced cryptographic measures, social engineering will remain a significant threat. , so if our systems are being compromised by phishing emails now, they will continue to be compromised in the post-quantum computing world.
-Quantum-resistant certificates and signatureswon't stop a user from clicking on unverified links in an email.
+Quantum-resistant certificates and signatures won't stop a user from clicking on unverified links in an email.

 The point we are making here is that most users don't need to worry about quantum computers.
 It's more important to figure out improved systems security right now.
 Quantum computing isn't going to matter for many more years.
 By the time it does, if you have developed good security deployments and operations, you will be able to make a smooth switchover.
 Much like the Y2K bug, you'll be more aware of the news reports around quantum computers than you will experience any significant problems.